 So far, his approach appears to be working.
-In the past several months Patel has out-raised Maloney over the past several months, taking in nearly $550,000 in eight weeks.
+In the past several months Patel has out-raised Maloney, taking in nearly $550,000 in eight weeks.
 He is on his way to nearly matching Maloney’s campaign in cash on hand with $450,000 compared her $641,000.

 He’s also attracted a wealth of talent for his campaign, with former members of both the Hillary Clinton and Martin O’Malley presidential campaigns working on his staff.

 Unlike many progressive challengers, Patel hails from the business community.
 He is the president of the Indiana-based hotel company Sun Group, and a professor of business ethics at the NYU.
 He’s also an Obama veteran, having worked on the advance teams for both of the former president’s election campaigns.

 But Patel wasn’t raised a member of America’s elite.
 Born in Mississippi to Indian immigrants, he spend a lot of time in his parent’s Mexican restaurant that they built on the grounds of a burned down seafood restaurant.